drshahizan/special-topic-data-engineering/project/proposal/DataAce/proposal.md

 * [Conclusion](#-conclusion)

 ## 🧭 Executive Summary
-The objective of this project is to develop a dashboard via web application for credit card fraud detection.
-The system will use MongoDB as the database to store and machine learning algorithms will be employed to classify fraudulent and non-fraudulent.
-Dashboard will be tailored to provide relevant insights based on the management level of the company.
+The TikTok Trends Dashboard project aims to provide valuable insights into the latest trends on the popular social media platform TikTok.
+The project's primary goal is to create a dashboard that will display the ranking of TikTok's trending videos based on the number of likes, comments, shares, and plays.

-The importance of credit card fraud detection cannot be overstated as it has a significant impact on the financial security and reputation of companies.
-The consequences of not detecting and preventing fraud can result in significant financial losses and damage to the company's reputation, which can lead to a loss of customer trust.
-The expected outcome of this project is an effective fraud detection system that can help companies reduce the risk of financial losses due to fraudulent activity and improve their overall financial security.
+The dashboard will be a powerful tool for marketing teams, content creators, and affiliates who are looking to engage with their audience on TikTok.
+By understanding what types of content are currently trending on the platform, they can create content that resonates with their audience and drives engagement and growth.

 ## 🌱 Background: